Spanishiwa/Moosic/README.md

   - Skip forward or skip reverse songs in the music player
   - 30s trial over audio sample notifies you when your free music play is over
+  - Volume control
+  - Sort by Album, Artist, Length, or Title

 You can also: